Swindon: Polish community

+Goan community

+Swindon has a large community of Goan people.
+Estimates for the total number of Goans in Swindon range from 8,000 to 25,000; in 1999 there were estimated to be only 40 Goan people in the town.
+In 2013, Swindon was reported to have the highest concentration of Goans anywhere in the world outside of Goa.

+The Goan population is concentrated in Swindon's New Town area, around Manchester Road.
+Most of the Goan community are Goan Catholics and have Portuguese nationality due to their ancestry in Portuguese Goa.
+The Catholic community is served by Holy Rood Catholic Church in the town centre and St Peter's Church in West Swindon, and supported by the Goan Chaplaincy.
+Services are regularly carried out in Konkani.
+The Anglican St Luke's Church also carries out Mass in Konkani, believed to be the only Mass regularly carried out in this language in the Church of England.

+The Goa Swindon Association supports members of the community.
+It is involved in promoting and introducing Goan culture, such as tiatrs (Konkani theatre), the annual Goan Summer Festival, and Konkani musical shows, among others.

+Among the notable Goans based in Swindon is Imtiyaz Shaikh, who has served as Mayor of Swindon since 2024.
+He is a two-term Eastcott councillor on Swindon Borough Council.

 Places of worship

 There are numerous places of worship in Swindon, some of which are listed buildings.
 Until 1845, the only church in Swindon was the Holy Rood Church, a Grade II listed building.
 That year, St Mark's Church was built.
 In 1851, Christ Church was built.
 Later in the year, the first Roman Catholic chapel was opened in the town and was also named Holy Rood.
 In 1866, Cambria Baptist Chapel was built.
 In the 1880s, Bath Road Methodist Chapel was built.
-In 1885, St Barnabas Church was built.
+In 1885, St Barnabas Church was built followed by the Baptists Tabernacle (1886–1978).
 In 1907, St Augustine's Church in Even Swindon was built.
 Various churches and places of worship were built in the town by other denominations and faiths.
 Pattern Church was launched on Christmas 2018, on the site of the former Pattern Store.